saxenaapeksha/saxenaapeksha/docs/_posts/2021-09-28-tired-already-?.md

 <sub>I heared things in my mind again few days later and started learning again.
 This time easy questions felt like medium level.
 Medium were hard and still feels like.
-Studided a book called ***Cracking the Coding Interview by Gayle LaakMan*** which takes approxiately 20 days to finish but in may case it took 60 as I started from scratch.
+Studied a book called ***Cracking the Coding Interview by Gayle LaakMan*** which takes approxiately 20 days to finish but in may case it took 60 as I started from scratch.

 <sub>Had completed around 120+ questions from GeeksforGeeks and finally thought to level up and start practicing Leetcode.
 And here I realized <img src="https://user-images.githubusercontent.com/28886101/135530305-e185804e-a85f-4eb0-a250-e2a59a56d17b.png" width="50">I made a mistake again.
 I started with GeeksforGeeks where in I should have started with Leetcode.